benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM1.png)

 - _et_ is a entity tag of a blue/red/logical entity defined right of (but not directly right of) the aggregator
+- On its right - a blue/red/logical entity (not yellow/aggregated entity, nor quantifier)
+- LRM1 may appear below a relationship / path.
+The relationship / path may be wrapped by an '↛' or an 'L'
+- Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch

 For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the minimal / maximal number of assignments to _et_.

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.

-- LRM1 may appear below a relationship / path.
-The relationship / path may be wrapped by an '↛' or an 'L'
-- LRM1 may not appear directly before a quantifier
-- Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch.

-todo

 _**Q196:** Any **phone** owned by Lior Kogan, and the 3 phones **it** called that called the largest number of phones_